filippaleuckfeld/matplotlib/report.md

 ### `_to_rgba_no_colorcycle` in colors.py
 - Ideas for refactoring:
     - Create helper functions for common operations.
-For example the format of the hex is checked several times using regular expression, this can be moved to seperate helper functions to make the code more readable.
+For example the format of the hex is checked several times using regular expression, this can be moved to separate helper functions to make the code more readable.
     - Extract common code blocks to a separate function.
 There are four hex color formats that are checked in the function.
 The code that converts each hex color format to an RGBA tuple is very similar.
 You could extract this code to a separate function to avoid duplication.
     - Reformat the tests.
 The testing is very unstructured at the moment and could be rewritten in a simpler more readable way.